Daemon I Blackfyre

 He took the name of Blackfyre for his house and displayed the inverted Targaryen arms, a black three-headed dragon on red.

-According to semi-canonical sources, although King Aegon IV Targaryen legitimized all his bastards on his deathbed, Daemon waited some time after his father's death before rebelling.
+Though King Aegon IV Targaryen legitimized all his bastards on his deathbed, Daemon did not rebel till twelve years after his father's death.

 Leading to his revolt were his growing resentment at being a bastard and surrounding himself with councilors who urged him to make his claim (mainly his half-brother Bittersteel and his friend Quentyn "Fireball" Ball).
 They fed rumors that his half-brother Daeron II was not the son of Aegon IV, but of Aemon Targaryen; Daemon, as a Targaryen on both sides and a legitimized heir to the throne, was a logical choice to replace the academic king.
 Daemon, they said, was a better man and a better king.

 Daemon attracted many followers with his martial skill and his possession of Blackfyre.
 He was called the King Who Bore the Sword.
 Many who disliked the Dornish influence and academic nature of Daeron's court preferred Daemon's rugged charisma and apathy toward learning and religion.
 According to Ser Eustace Osgrey of Standfast, all the great knights of the realm gathered to him: